 The total effort of the Portuguese longline fleet in the Indian Ocean remained relatively constant between 1999 and 2004, followed by an increase during 2006-2007.
-For the more recent years of 2008 to 2011 the effort was again similar to the initial years of the early 2000's (Figure 1).
+For the more recent years of 2008 to 2012 the effort was again similar to the initial years of the early 2000's (Figure 1).
 The total nominal BSH and SMA catches tended to follow this general trend in the effort, with a peak in the catches of the two species also during those same years (Figure 1).
-In terms of ratios between SWO compared to the SWO + BSH catches, a generally increasing trend was observed during the time period (Figure 1).
+In terms of ratios between SWO compared to the SWO + BSH catches, a generally decreasing trend was observed in the initial years, followed by an increasing trend in the more recent period (Figure 1).

-Figure 1: Descriptive plots of the total effort in sets (A), the ratio of swordfish compared to the swordfish and blue shark catches (B), the total nominal catch of blue shark (C) and the total nominal catch of shortfin mako (D), for the Portuguese longline fleet operating in the Indian Ocean.
+Figure 1: Descriptive plots of the total effort in sets (A), the ratio of swordfish compared to the sum of swordfish and blue shark catches (B), the total nominal catch of blue shark (C) and the total nominal catch of shortfin mako (D), for the Portuguese longline fleet operating in the Indian Ocean.